 1960: Bruce Bradley joins WBZ, when the station is still playing middle of the road pop music.
 Gradually, as the music becomes more top 40, “Juicie Brucie” Bradley’s nighttime show becomes extremely popular.

-1961: It’s Carl deSuze’s 20th year with ‘BZ!
-He is given abig party, and he does a re-creation of how his show from the 1940s used to sound.
+1961: It’s Carl DeSuze’s 20th year with ‘BZ!
+He is given a big party and does a recreation of how his show from the 1940s used to sound.

 April 1961: In its annual poll, Radio-TV Mirror Magazine names WBZ’s “The Newsmakers” as “Best News Program.”

 June 17, 1962: Westinghouse attempts to buy KFWB but the deal falls through and Westinghouse instead purchases WINS in New York.
 (WINS will later become the nation’s first all-news radio station).

 July 1962: Westinghouse announces it is ending its operation of Springfield’s WBZA.

 September 30th, 1963: Bob Kennedy, who will do talk and public affairs, joins WBZ.
 His award-winning show, called “Contact,” made its debut on September 30th, 1963 and featured a wide range of celebrities – from politicians to authors to the day’s biggest newsmakers.
 The call-in number is Algonquin 4-5678.
 “Contact” remains on the air during most of the decade.

 1964: The WBZ air staff is Carl DeSuze in the morning, followed at 9:30 by Dave Maynard, then Jay Dunn at 12:30, Jefferson Kaye at 3:30 and, after a news and information block at 6pm, Contact then, at 8:05, Bruce Bradley.
 Overnight is Dick Summer.
 During the folk music craze, Jefferson Kaye does a popular Sunday night show called “Hootenanny.”